ChrisCummins/msc-thesis/docs/Log.md

 * Once the proposal is done, I should focus my effort on background reading.
 I should aim to get through 40 - 50 papers before Christmas.

+## Wednesday 3rd

+Hugh's comments on my proposal draft is that it's too dense and needs pictures and graphs.
+A paper has two narratives: the potentially boring words, and the pictures.
+The pictures narrative must stand up without requiring the words (the captions must be self-contained).
+Also, the Gantt chart item labels are not specific.